The Respiratory System

 2. Alveoli filled with pink frothy fluid containing organisms.

-3. GMS stain reveals:
+3. Gomori Methenamine Silver (GMS) stain reveals:

 • Oval or crescentic cysts (~5 μm)